Industrias Aeronáuticas y Mecánicas del Estado: Constitution

 After completion of the Five-Year Plans ("Plan Quinquenal"), the administration of President Juan Perón had failed to establish a solid foundation for the growth of heavy industry.
 The trade balance in the automotive heading was unfavorable in 1951, imported around 20,000 units.
 Therefore, Perón met with representatives of major foreign automakers to boost car production in the country.
 His proposal was rejected by the foreign manufacturers, arguing that Argentina lacked the necessary expertise for the task and admitting only have a few autoparts Argentina invoice or final assembly in the country of foreign auto parts.

-Decree nº 24.103 dated on 30 November 1951 set the establishment of "Fábrica de Motores y Automotores" (Motor and motorcar factory) which was absorved in 1952 by "Industrias Aeronáuticas y Mecánicas del Estado" (IAME), which also took over the Instituto Aerotécnico.
+Decree nº 24.103 dated on 30 November 1951 set the establishment of "Fábrica de Motores y Automotores" (Motor and motorcar factory) which was absorbed in 1952 by "Industrias Aeronáuticas y Mecánicas del Estado" (IAME), which also took over the Instituto Aerotécnico.
 The main purpose of the recently created business was to produce automobiles, aircraft, motorcycles, and tractors, setting the serial production date on 1 November 1952.
 The company began operations at Fábrica Militar de Aviones.

 IAME conglomerate took the legal form of company self-sufficient, with a directory, general administration and administrations of factories.
 The first directory was chaired by Juan Ignacio San Martin.
 Financing funds came from a loan from the Industrial Bank of Argentina of $53,000,000, guaranteed by the State under the doctrine of Peronism.

 The IAME had 12,000 workers and managers at the time.
 There were many projects, following a low-cost policy that allowed mass production to achieve low manufacturing costs.
 It also acquired licenses to produce locally European automotive models of low cost and easy maintenance-mainly Germans-to ensure expertise in the production and adaptation of use.
 When licenses were not acquired, projects initiated were highly influenced by the original models in question.